Central vacuum cleaner: Disadvantages

+A new user of a central vacuum should be informed about the much higher suction power of the system.
+The increased suction can damage delicate fabrics such as sheer curtains.
+There has been a report of a pet bird accidentally being injured by a careless cleaner.
+Central vacuum hoses are typically equipped with a variable air bleed port to allow suction power to be reduced when necessary.

-A central vacuum system is generally considered by building owners a permanent fixture of the building where it is installed, similar to plumbing and electrical fixtures.
-A short-term renter would most likely lose any investment made in improving the property, unless a prior agreement were to be made with the property owner.
+A central vacuum system is generally considered by building owners to be a permanent fixture of the building where it is installed, similar to plumbing and electrical fixtures.
+A short-term renter would most likely lose any investment made in improving the property unless a prior agreement were to be made with the property owner.
 Installation of a quality central vacuum increases the property value of a residence or commercial property.

 Maintenance

 Central vacuum systems require periodic emptying of the dirt canister or replacing the filter bag, typically 2–4 times per year.
 In some models, it is also important that the filters be changed frequently, especially for designs where the just-filtered air passes through the motor for cooling.
-For filtered systems, the bag may need to be replaced long before it is filled to its nominal capacity, because of reduced suction due to clogging with dirt or fine dust.
+For filtered systems, the bag may sometimes need to be replaced long before it is filled to its nominal capacity, because of reduced suction due to clogging with dirt or fine dust.

 Filterless cyclonic separation systems only require emptying the dirt collection container before the suction drops off as an almost-full condition is reached.
 Many cyclonic vacuum systems now feature translucent dirt collection canisters, allowing quick inspection without removing the canister.

 Regardless of which dirt separation system is used, the electric motor may require lubrication of its bearings, or replacement of carbon brushes on an infrequent basis, usually measured in years.

 Rarely, a central vacuum system may become clogged, especially if the piping was improperly installed, or if the system is abused by vacuuming sticky substances (such as paint or glue or wet foodstuffs).
 A homeowner can usually use simple tools and techniques to locate and remove the obstruction, or can hire a professional vacuum installer to do repairs.
 The flexible hose is often the location of a blockage, which can usually be dislodged by using a plumber's snake.